-It was a very interesting election season: Denzel Washington supported Donald Trump, Hillary Clinton sold weapons to ISIS, Hillary was disqualified from holding federal office…
+It was a very interesting election season: Denzel Washington supported Donald Trump, Hillary Clinton sold weapons and AK-47 Rifle parts to ISIS, Hillary was disqualified from holding federal office…

 During this election season, Facebook came face-to-face with a long-known media plague–fake news.

 Dozens and dozens of misleading stories about the election and statistics went viral on the platform in the “trending” section.
 In fact, these stories were considered more popular and received more engagement than true, accurate articles.

 Even Google’s search fell prey to the allure of a falsehood.